Lendico/partner-api-documentation/Onboarding.md

 # 1.2 API Onboarding

-After the business Onboarding, comes the technical Onboarding, which is composed of the below steps:
+Before you can access Partner API, you first need to authenticate your application and retrieve an access token.
+Partner API authenticates clients with the use of public key cryptography and uses OAuth 2.0 [RFC6749](https://datatracker.ietf.org/doc/html/rfc6749) as industry-standard protocol for authorization.

+So some tasks need to be done before we can go ahead and try out any requests to the Partner API.
+You need the following steps:
-* First you should create an account in the [API Portal](https://api-portal.sandbox.lendico.de), see how to sign up [here](ApiPortal.md).
+* First, you should create an account in the [API Portal](https://api-portal.sandbox.lendico.de), see how to sign up [here](ApiPortal.md).
-* Then we will request the list IPs address from where the Partner API will get the calls, for whitelisting them on our API.
+* Then we will request:
+  * List IPs address from where the Partner API will get the calls, for whitelisting them on our API.
-And to perform mTLS communication, we will also request the client certificate in the format `pfx`, e.g `certificate.pfx`(for more information how to create a `pfx` file from your certificate go to the [tutorials page](Tutorials.md).) see also the certificate specification in [the mTLS section of the security page](Security.md).
+  * We need two different PKI key pairs.
+You can use official CA signed certificates, or use so called 'Self signed' certificates.
+The certificate format should be  `pfx`, e.g `certificate.pfx`(for more information on how to create a `pfx` file from your certificate go to the [tutorials page](Tutorials.md).).
+See also the certificate specification in [the mTLS section of the security page](Security.md).
 * After that we will send to the email account created in the first step, the credentials to access the API, the subscription key will be visible in the portal, [see API Portal Page](ApiPortal.md).

 # 2. Study this Guide
 Read this guide to understand how to use the API.